-Among the most prominent of the attorney services we offer at The Law Office of Susan Han are citizenship services, which include a range of issues regarding acquiring U.S. citizenship as well as naturalization.
+Among the most prominent of the services immigration attorney Susan Han offers are citizenship services, which include a range of issues regarding acquiring U.S. citizenship as well as naturalization.
 Ms. Han knows how important it is to feel that you can be a fully contributing member of this country by becoming a U.S. citizen.
 Whether you are eligible to obtain a Certificate of Citizenship or to apply for a Certificate of Naturalization, Ms. Han can help.

 The Difference Between a Certificate of Citizenship and a Certificate of Naturalization